 Treatment and prognosis

-The most important aspect of treatment is protection of the airway, where tracheostomy may be required.
+The most important aspect of treatment is protection of the airway for which tracheostomy may be required.
 Aggressive intravenous antibiotics are the mainstay of therapy and intravenous steroids may help reduce the swelling and hence risk of airway compromise.
 Drainable collections are treated urgently with surgical decompression.

 History and etymology